microsoft/vscode-jupyter/TELEMETRY.md

- Telemetry event sent when an ipywidget version that is not supported is used & we have trapped this and warned the user abou it.
+ Telemetry event sent when an ipywidget version that is not supported is used & we have trapped this and warned the user about it.

 ## Properties